conradakunga/Blog/_posts/2025-08-04-building-a-simple-password-generator-in-c-net-part-1.md

 **This is Part 1 in a series in which we will build a simple password generator.**

-In our last post, [Generating A Cryptographically Random String in C# & .NET]({% post_url 2025-08-03-generating-a-cryptographically-random-string-in-c-net %}), we looked at how to generate cryptographically random strings.
+In our last post, [Generating A Cryptographically Random String in C# & .NET]({% post_url 2025-08-03-generating-a-cryptographically-random-string-in-c-net %}), we looked at how to generate **cryptographically random strings**.

-In this post, we will look at how to build a **password generator**.
+In this post, we will look at how to build a **simple password generator**.

 Currently, I am using [1Password](https://1password.com/) as my password manager.